beauby/jsonapi-datastore/README.md

 `JsonApiDataStoreModel`
 - `.serialize(opts)`: serialize a model
+- `.setAttribute(attrName, value)`: set or modify attribute of model
+- `.setRelationship(relname, models)`: set or modify relationship of model

 `JsonApiDataStore`
 - `.sync(payload)`: syncs the models described by the payload with the store, and returns the synched models